 A healthy lawn should be lush and green.
 If your grass starts turning yellow and eventually appears burned, scorched, and brittle, chances are iron toxicity could be the main cause.
 Too much iron affects the chlorophyll, making it darker.
 The only way to revive your burnt lawn is to reduce the iron content in the soil.

-The iron toxicity might spread to hard surfaces like the pavement or driveway.
+The iron toxicity might spread to hard surfaces like pavement or driveways.
 Most probably, you applied the iron in excess, compromising the soil’s pH.
 Unless you reduce the iron content in the soil, the staining might worsen even if you clean the hard surfaces.

 Use a soil test kit to measure the soil pH or outsource the testing services to a commercial laboratory.
 If the results indicate decreased soil pH between 4 and 5.5, raising its pH for grass to absorb the iron.

 How do you fix too much iron in soil?

 If you’ve spotted the signs of iron toxicity in your lawn, follow these steps to help you verify and treat it in the soil.

 Here’s how to fix too much iron in your lawn: